Astirian/Little-Sim-Shop/README.md

 # Little-Sim-Shop
-Exercise in creating a little 2D shop that sells equippable clothes.
+Unity3D exercise in creating a little 2D shop that sells equippable clothes.